emuskardin/taysir_competition_mbt/README.md

 - SULs.py - SUL classes for all types of networks
 - utils.py - utility functions
 - compact_submission.py - helper file used to create compact submissions
+- extract_from_submitted_models.py - helper file which helped us reverse engineer our submissions

+All learned models (extracted from submission files) can be found in `learned_models` directory.
+They can be loaded and visualized with AALpy.

 ## Track 1 - Binary Classification